xehp/hello_world_stm32/hello_stm32/STM32L1/readme.txt

 st-flash --connect-under-reset --format ihex write binary.hex

-If it does not to download code work check that the st-link SW is at least 1.7.
+If it does not to download code work check BOOT0 and that the st-link SW is at least 1.7.

 If device does not boot after flashing check the BOOTx pins.